… or a short story about a long project

-Johny asked me to build an ATA2IEC the other day, however, I’ve figured that I’ll go with sd2iec because healthy 2.5" ATA disks are hard to get nowadays.
+Johny asked me to build an ATA2IEC the other day, however, I’ve figured that I’ll go with sd2iec because healthy 2.5″ ATA disks are hard to get nowadays.

-It cannot fully emulate a 1541 floppy drive simply because it is based on small ATMega644 chip and it would be hard or impossible to fit inside it a full MOS 6502 CPU which is part of a real 1541 floppy drive.
+It cannot fully emulate a 1541 floppy drive simply because it is based on a small ATMega644 chip and it would be hard or impossible to fit inside it a full MOS 6502 CPU which is part of a real 1541 floppy drive.

 Here is a video of SD2IEC working in my C64G

 In the meantime, new PCBs came in.
 I wanted to check how the yellow solder mask looks… and yes, green looks waaaay better 😉